josbeir/cakephp-mercure/README.md

 ### MercureComponent

-Controller component for simplified Mercure integration with automatic dependency injection.
+Controller component for centralized authorization with separation of concerns and automatic dependency injection.

 **Loading the Component:**